 The other Christianity was the religion learned by Jesus from his Essene family and during his “lost years” in India, then brought by him back to the “West,” to Israel.
 (See our publication, The Christ of India.)
 Rejected and martyred for teaching that religion, after his resurrection he returned to India and lived thirty or more years at peace in the Himalayas.

 The Apostle Thomas eventually followed him to India.
 After some years Saint Thomas went to Ephesus to be present at the death of the Virgin Mary, then journeyed on to Israel and persuaded a large number of the Qumran Essenes to come with him into South India (the present-day Kerala) to practice the religion Jesus had taught (virtually in vain) to the Israelites.
 They agreed and did so, linking up with a vast number of Brahmins who had emigrated from Kashmir after becoming disciples of both Jesus and Saint Thomas.
 It is this Christianity that is found in the Gospel of Thomas.

 In December of 1945, an Egyptian farmer near Nag Hammadi unearthed in his field more than fifty ancient Christian books, written in the Coptic (ancient Egyptian) language.
-Among them was the book now know as The Gospel of Thomas.
-Portions of three Greek copies of the Gospel of Thomas had been found about half a century before in Oxyrhynchus Egypt.
-They are known as Oxyrhynchus Papyrus 1 (Oxy P 1) probably written not much later than the year 200, Oxy P 654, which can be dated to the middle or end of the third century, and Oxy P 655 dated not later than A. D. 250.
+Among them was the book now known as The Gospel of Thomas.
+Portions of three Greek copies of the Gospel of Thomas had been found about half a century before in Oxyrhynchus, Egypt.
+They are known as Oxyrhynchus Papyrus 1 (Oxy P 1), probably written not much later than the year 200; Oxy P 654, which can be dated to the middle or end of the third century; and Oxy P 655, dated not later than A. D. 250.
 The complete (Nag Hammadi) version in Coptic can be dated to about 340 A.D.
 The Coptic version is believed to be a translation of the Greek version.